House | 6 bedrooms | sleeps 15

-Bristol has a thriving nightlife and is ideal location for stag and hen weekends. we accommodate large group reunions, birthday get togethers, families wishing to explore the region etc..
+Bristol has a thriving nightlife and is ideal location to explore the harbourside, and attractions.We accommodate families wishing to explore the region and long term bookings

-There are 6 bedrooms with a mix of double and single beds. we can accommodate 20 people total on separate beds. our bathrooms are in white marble and porcelain, with bespoke sinks and led coloured showers.
+There are 6 bedrooms with a mix of double and single beds.
+Our bathrooms are in white marble and porcelain, with bespoke sinks and led coloured showers.

 Our kitchen has an extra large breakfast bar with fridge, freezer and wine cooler integrated.
 We also have a dishwasher induction hob and oven.
-We have enough cutlery and crockery, pots and pans to self cater up to 20 people.
-We have a very large glass bespoke table sitting 17 people.
+We have enough cutlery and crockery, pots and pans to fully self cater.
+We have a very large glass bespoke table.

 Our bedrooms are well equipped with e mix of singles and doubles and most with views over the city centre.